inkdropapp/docs/src/app/start-guide/key-note-categories-and-examples/page.md

 So, this guide aims to clarify when and what to write, with real-world example notes across **9 key issue categories**.

 {% callout type="warning" %}
-You don't have to cover everything listed in the 'What to write' section in each category because your personal tech notes aren't akin to homework reports;
+You don't have to cover everything listed in the 'What to write' section in each category because **your tech notes aren't meant to make you look good** or akin to homework reports;
 They are merely examples to inspire you.
-Just focus on what matters in your coding workflow.
+You can just jot down what you think is necessary in your coding workflow.
 {% /callout %}

 ## {% icon name="bonsai" size=64 / %} Small projects